sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

 ![enter image description here](/ipv4_graph_example_2.PNG)
 ![enter image description here](/ipv4_graph_example.PNG)

-We now have a table of the IPv4 addressing for an entire network.
-Using scale techniques, such as [Pandas](https://pandas.pydata.org/) Dataframes and [Numpy](https://numpy.org/devdocs/index.html/), we could increase the efficiency of processing to handle large furthermore - due to the simplicty of the data structured, processing could be split into multiple nodes, further increasing peformace/scalability.
+We now have a table of the IPv4 addressing for an entire network, an "interface-address table".
+Using scale techniques, such as [Pandas Dataframes](https://pandas.pydata.org/) and [Numpy](https://numpy.org/devdocs/index.html/), we could increase the efficiency of processing.

 ### Fitering interfaces based on state

 I want to keep this relatively short, as I did not implement this approach.
 However, you could use keys in the static configuration (e.g. interface names) and combine this with tools, such as paramiko/TextFSM, which would enable you to filter links based on a state of your choosing, such as `down`.
-Alternatively, you could also layer on information like errors and increase graph complexity to achieve more.
+Alternatively, you could also layer on information such as errors; increasing graph complexity to achieve aims.

 ### Determining neighbors using IPv4 addressing